rhymeswithzion/rwz-test/get-involved.md

 This website embraces openness and collaboration, the best way to provide an inclusive environment with diverse works of art being displayed within a digital place is through other people curating it.
 If you are interested in curating, please follow the instructions on the <a href="https://docs.google.com/document/d/1u7PoI3MD21fb0GxSsZyfxVKJhmEE8eP3cbyBOWyufss" target="_blank">template</a>.

 When curating you are free to create your own theme or vibe.
-You will need to have 7 posts for a week (follow the post template but feel free to get creative).
-Curators will also have a profile webpage which requires; a bio writte-up / photo / relevant links - [example page](http://www.rwz.io/curators/brian/).
+You will need to have 7 draft posts (follow the post template but feel free to get creative) in order to get a curator's profile webpage.
+Curators profile webpage includes; a bio write-up / photo / relevant links -

-If you are interested in becoming a contributor and curate rhymes with zion's audio-visual art gallery which dwells in cyberspace but want to know a bit more about it before you begin filling out the <a href="https://docs.google.com/document/d/1u7PoI3MD21fb0GxSsZyfxVKJhmEE8eP3cbyBOWyufss" target="_blank">template</a>, please don't hesitate to [contact rwz.io](https://rwz.io/contact)
+If you are interested in becoming a contributor and curate rhymes with zion's audio-visual art gallery which dwells in cyberspace but want to know a bit more about it before you begin filling out the <a href="https://docs.google.com/document/d/1u7PoI3MD21fb0GxSsZyfxVKJhmEE8eP3cbyBOWyufss" target="_blank">template</a>, please don't hesitate to [contact rwz.io](https://rwz.io/contact).
+If you would like to contribute but don't want to commit to becoming a curator, than feel free to contribute an [individual submission](#submissions).

 # Feedback